 Your kit should contain a waste scoop, plastic bags, a bowl, food, your leash, grooming supplies, first-aid items and medication, and the pet’s travel documents.
 It is easier to travel with a pet that can sit on his or her favorite cushion or bed or that can hold on to a favorite toy.
 It is also recommended that you get bottled water instead of relying on the water sources of the places you’re transiting as one can never be too sure when it comes to their safety.

 - Make sure you pick the right crate or carrier

 Whether you are traveling with a cat or a dog, you should know that all pets really dislike the feeling of being confined in a much too small space.
 Cats will often sit in the same place for hours, especially if they are scared, but dogs need exercise and tend to get bored very quickly and like to change their position or sitting spot a lot more often.
-Therefore, the crate should be sizable enough and most importantly, it needs to be well-ventilated.
+Therefore, you should buy a pet travel carrier that would be sizable enough and most importantly, well-ventilated.

 - Get acquainted with the laws of the state (or country) you are traveling to

 Some places have strict laws in regards to traveling with pets, particularly when it comes to introducing a variety of species into their territory.
 Australia is one of them.
 Back in 2015, Johnny Depp got in trouble for basically ‘smuggling’ his two dogs into this country.
 Since it happened to such a well-known celebrity, it could just as well happen to you.
 Do your homework and find out as much as you can about the legal requirements you will have to abide by wherever you are going.

 - Food, snacks, and water

 Pets and humans alike can get quite cranky when they travel for hours on end and they have nothing to munch on, and worse, when they end up being thirsty.
 Keeping your dog or cat hydrated while on the road can prevent a variety of health issues, so always make sure you have clean water at hand.